Software Maintenance Costs

 Maintenance activities:

-• 8X5 monitoring and management of software availability, performance, security, compliance.
+• 8x5 monitoring of software availability, performance, security, compliance, etc.

 • Infrastructure optimization (cloud resource consumption optimization).